Geomagnetic storm: History of the theory

-In 1931, Sydney Chapman and Vincenzo C. A. Ferraro wrote an article, A New Theory of Magnetic Storms, that sought to explain the phenomenon.
+In 1930, Sydney Chapman and Vincenzo C. A. Ferraro wrote an article, A New Theory of Magnetic Storms, that sought to explain the phenomenon.
 They argued that whenever the Sun emits a solar flare it also emits a plasma cloud, now known as a coronal mass ejection.
 They postulated that this plasma travels at a velocity such that it reaches Earth within 113 days, though we now know this journey takes 1 to 5 days.
 They wrote that the cloud then compresses the Earth's magnetic field and thus increases this field at the Earth's surface.
-Chapman and Ferraro's work drew on that of, among others, Kristian Birkeland, who had used recently-discovered cathode ray tubes to show that the rays were deflected towards the poles of a magnetic sphere.
+Chapman and Ferraro's work drew on that of, among others, Kristian Birkeland, who had used recently discovered cathode-ray tubes to show that the rays were deflected towards the poles of a magnetic sphere.
 He theorised that a similar phenomenon was responsible for auroras, explaining why they are more frequent in polar regions.

 Occurrences

 The first scientific observation of the effects of a geomagnetic storm occurred early in the 19th century: from May 1806 until June 1807, Alexander von Humboldt recorded the bearing of a magnetic compass in Berlin.
 On 21 December 1806, he noticed that his compass had become erratic during a bright auroral event.

 On September 1–2, 1859, the largest recorded geomagnetic storm occurred.
 From August 28 until September 2, 1859, numerous sunspots and solar flares were observed on the Sun, with the largest flare on September 1.
-This is referred to as the Solar storm of 1859 or the Carrington Event.
-It can be assumed that a massive coronal mass ejection (CME) was launched from the Sun and reached the Earth within eighteen hours—a trip that normally takes three to four days.
+This is referred to as the solar storm of 1859 or the Carrington Event.
+It can be assumed that a massive coronal mass ejection was launched from the Sun and reached the Earth within eighteen hours—a trip that normally takes three to four days.
 The horizontal field was reduced by 1600 nT as recorded by the Colaba Observatory.
 It is estimated that Dst would have been approximately −1760 nT.
 Telegraph wires in both the United States and Europe experienced induced voltage increases (emf), in some cases even delivering shocks to telegraph operators and igniting fires.
 Aurorae were seen as far south as Hawaii, Mexico, Cuba and Italy—phenomena that are usually only visible in polar regions.
 Ice cores show evidence that events of similar intensity recur at an average rate of approximately once per 500 years.

 Since 1859, less severe storms have occurred, notably the aurora of November 17, 1882 and the May 1921 geomagnetic storm, both with disruption of telegraph service and initiation of fires, and 1960, when widespread radio disruption was reported.

 In early August 1972, a series of flares and solar storms peaks with a flare estimated around X20 producing the fastest CME transit ever recorded and a severe geomagnetic and proton storm that disrupted terrestrial electrical and communications networks, as well as satellites (at least one made permanently inoperative), and spontaneously detonated numerous U.S. Navy magnetic-influence sea mines in North Vietnam.